semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

-N.B: Errors are your best friend, it is a way python is just telling you that it does not understand what you have written.
+N.B: Errors are your best friend; it is a way Python is just telling you that it does not understand what you have written.
 It also gives useful information on where you have gone wrong by using an arrow point at where you've made a mistake and also tells you what type of error it is.
 In the case above, It is saying that we have made a SyntaxError.
-There are many more types of errors in Python and we are going to discuss how to handle them gracefully in the upcoming posts using exception handling.
+There are many more types of errors in Python, and we are going to discuss how to handle them gracefully in the upcoming posts using exception handling.

 if we want to use simple and double quotes at the same time, we have these options:
 1. to use a backslash key also called the escape sequence